-Chart 1 demonstrates as a percentage, where the water is being used.
-The areas are categorised, as per Park's service standards.
+Chart 1 demonstration as percentage, where the water is being used.
+The areas are categorised, as per parks service standards.

-It is important to identify that 69% of the total potable water being used is on Sporting reserves, this includes the active sports surfaces of Kostera and Ray Owen Reserves.
+It is important to identify that 69% of the total potable water being used is on Sporting reserves, which represent the active sports surfaces of Kostera and Ray Owen Reserves.